bytecodealliance/wasm-micro-runtime/doc/build_wasm_app.md

 # Prepare WASM building environments

 For C and C++, WASI-SDK version 12.0+ is the major tool supported by WAMR to build WASM applications.
-There are some other WASM compilers such as [Emscripten SDK (EMSDK)](https://github.com/emscripten-core/emsdk) and the standard clang compiler, which might also work [here](./other_wasm_compilers.md).
+Also we can use [Emscripten SDK (EMSDK)](https://github.com/emscripten-core/emsdk), but it is not recommended.
+And there are some other compilers such as the standard clang compiler, which might also work [here](./other_wasm_compilers.md).

 To install WASI SDK, please download the [wasi-sdk release](https://github.com/CraneStation/wasi-sdk/releases) and extract the archive to default path `/opt/wasi-sdk`.